 My name is Mar’yana Svarnyk.
-I live in Regina, SK and I make somewhat traditional Ukrainian Easter eggs (pysanka), using the traditional wax resist techniques, that is, hot bees wax to draw patterns on the eggs, and dyes or acid to color or etch the shell.
+I live in Regina, SK, Canada and I make somewhat traditional Ukrainian Easter eggs (pysanka), using the traditional wax resist techniques, that is, hot bees wax to draw patterns on the eggs, and dyes or acid to color or etch the shell.

-I’ve been doing this since I was a child, even though growing up in Soviet Union, this particular Ukrainian craft was not encouraged (not sure how strongly it was actually discouraged), but our grandmother showed us how to do this.
+I’ve been doing this since I was a child.
+Even though growing up in Soviet Union, this particular Ukrainian craft was not encouraged, but our grandmother showed us how to do this.
 She would make her own wax pen from a used-up aluminium toothpaste tube, cutting a half-circle with a handle out of it, twisting into a cone and attaching it to a pencil – very simple indeed.
 Of course, the line consistency was not very good, but it worked.
 She also used matches to make drop-pull style Lemko eggs.

 You can find out more about me and my other interests in my non-egg-related blog: msvarnyk.wordpress.com